stephengold/Maud/README.md

 World coordinate system: the Y axis points upward (toward the zenith).
-Prior to loading a model that uses the Z-up convention, select the "+Z up" load orientation in the Settings Tools (" Settings" -> "Tool").
+Prior to loading a model that uses the Z-up convention, select the "+Z up" load orientation in the Settings Tool ("Settings" -> "Tool").

 The first keyframe in each track must be at time=0.